kevin7518/AzeriteUI_Classic/README.md

 This is a Classic port of our custom user interface originally made for World of Warcraft: Battle For Azeroth!
 Designed by Daniel "Blakmane" Troko & coded by Lars "Goldpaw" Norberg.

 It's a work in progress as we never was in the Classic beta.
-I'll update it as much as I can during the pre-launch, and continue work the instant Classic goes live!
-Uploads will be tagged with Alpha or Beta for the time being, so those must be enabled in your twitch client for this UI to keep it updated!
-Also, I want be answering requests or questions at Discord or accept bug reports at GitHub at this point.
-Too early in the process, it'd be reporting a bug with something I haven't written yet.
-Which isn't a bug, it's just "we're not there yet"! ;)
+I'll update it as much as I can during the pre-launch, and continue work the instant Classic goes live.
+And I've opened up for [issue reports](https://github.com/AzeriteTeam/AzeriteUI_Classic/issues) now!

 ## **Classic Progress Report:**